 Anyway, thank you very much!!
 The pages with the problem refer to a custom made component.
 I will get some php people to check that.

-Simplify Your Web is not affiliated with or endorsed by Open Source Matters or the Joomla!
-Project.
-The Joomla! logo is used under a limited license granted by Open Source Matters the trademark holder in the United States and other countries.
+Simplify Your Web is not affiliated with or endorsed by The Joomla!
+Project™ or Open Source Matters.
+The Joomla!® name and logo is used under a limited license granted by Open Source Matters the trademark holder in the United States and other countries.